88th Annual Scientific Meeting

 The Aerospace Medical Association (AsMA) is organized exclusively for charitable, educational, and scientific purposes.
-It is the largest, most-representative professional membership organization in the fields of aviation, space, and environmental medicine.
+It is the largest, most-representative professional membership organization in the fields of aerospace medicine and human performance.

 AsMA is an umbrella group providing a forum for many different disciplines to come together and share their expertise for the benefit of all persons involved in air and space travel.
 The Association has provided its expertise to a multitude of Federal and international agencies on a broad range of issues, including aviation and space medical standards, the aging pilot, and physiological stresses of flight.
 AsMA's membership includes aerospace medicine specialists, flight nurses, physiologists, psychologists, human factors specialists, physician assistants, and researchers in this field.
 Most are with industry, civil aviation regulatory agencies, departments of defense and military services, the airlines, space programs, and universities.

 Approximately 30% of the membership originate from outside the United States.